jum/go-gitea-webhook/README.md

 2018/02/15 06:05:29 Listening on 0.0.0.0:3344
 ```

-The special logfile name of "-" is recognized to not redirect the lofile so it can be used from systemd-journald or launchd plists.
+The special logfile name of "-" is recognized to not redirect the logfile so it can be used from systemd-journald or launchd plists.

 ## Example use case